 LEARN MORE about this opportunity to live with and learn from the peoples of Mexico.
 You can also see the Wheaton in Mexico Brochure.

 The application deadline for spring 2025 is March 22, 2024.

 Wheaton Semester in Jerusalem

-Semester in Jerusalem is a faculty-led fall semester program where students explore and engage with ancient biblical and modern Middle East narratives.
+Semester in Jerusalem is a faculty-led semester program where students explore and engage with ancient biblical and modern Middle East narratives.
 It provides students a unique opportunity to experience and learn about the land and story of the Bible and the diverse cultures, customs, and issues of those living in Israel today.
 Students reside and study at Jerusalem University College in Jerusalem, the cradle of ancient civilizations and one of the most vibrant cultural and religious communities in the world.
 Field studies and academic excursions will take students to other regions of the country, such as the Dead Sea, Nazareth, and Galilee; the program also includes travel to Jordan for study.
-A required practicum ensures that students have the time and opportunity to meaningfully engage with local individuals and communities.
 In order to maximize learning, space is limited.